Aaron-Sycamore/ISO_app/README.md

 Also, you should be able to add and delete cities in your App.

 Requirements:
-  a) You need to follow the design/implementation structure similar to the fruit table MVC example (no sections are needed) that we have discussed in the class and posted under Week #6.
-No need to have CoreData for this lab.
-You can store places and name of images of the cities in a suitable data structures in the model.
-  You are free to select suitable data structures, objects while designing the model
-  b) Your design and implementation should follow the MVC architecture.
+ Your design and implementation should follow the MVC architecture.